vonderchild/digital-forensics-lab/Lab 5/README.md

 2. It appears that the attacker is attempting to brute force the user's FTP password.
 Can you find any evidence of a correct password, and if so, what is it?
 3. What additional information was the attacker able to extract from the user's FTP account?
 4. What actions did the attacker take with the information obtained from the user's FTP account?
-5. What’s the root account password?
+5. What's the root account password?
 6. Can you identify the packet numbers in which the attacker exploited the Remote Code Execution vulnerability to gain access to the system?
 What was the exact payload used by the attacker?
 7. After gaining access to the system, what does the attacker seem to be doing?
-8. The attacker read a file from root’s home directory.
+8. The attacker read a file from root's home directory.
 What was in that file?
-9. The attacker downloaded a file inside `/tmp` directory.
-What’s the purpose of that file?
+9. The attacker downloaded a file inside root's home directory.
+What's the purpose of that file?
-10. What information was transmitted through the attacker’s covertly established channel of communication?
+10. What information was transmitted through the attacker's covertly established channel of communication?

 The traffic capture file can be downloaded from [https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab 5/files/challenge.pcapng](https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab%205/files/challenge.pcapng).